sisyphsu/dateparser/README.md

 # Introduce

-`dateparser` is an smart and high-performance datetime parser library, it supports hundreds of different patterns.
+`dateparser` is a smart and high-performance datetime parser library, it supports hundreds of different patterns.

 For better performance and flexibility,
 `dateparser` doesn't use `SimpleDateFormat` or `DateTimeFormatter`,